digiampietro/hacktivity-2019-esp32-hello-world/README.md

 * a library to manage the display;

-* a library to talk to the SAMD21 co-processor to light on board RGB LEDs, to play sounds on the buzzer and to read the touch buttons;
+* a library to talk to the SAMD21 co-processor to light on board RGB LEDs, to play sounds on the buzzer, and to read the touch buttons;

 * a sample program ([hacktivity-2019-esp32-hello-world.ino](./hacktivity-2019-esp32-hello-world.ino))